San Jose Prenuptial Agreement Attorneys

 What Happens If You Sign A Prenup And Get Divorced?

-If you sign a prenuptial agreement (prenup) and later get divorced, the terms of the prenup will generally dictate how certain issues related to the divorce are handled.
-Here are some key points to consider:
+If you sign a prenuptial agreement (prenup) and later divorce, the terms of your agreement will guide how certain divorce-related issues are addressed.

-• Property Division: A prenup typically outlines how property and assets acquired during the marriage will be divided in the event of a divorce.
-This can include provisions for the division of real estate, financial accounts, investments, and other assets.
-The prenup may specify whether certain assets are considered separate property or marital property, which can impact how they are divided.
+- Property Division: A prenup typically outlines how property and assets acquired during the marriage will be split if you divorce.
+This can cover real estate, investment accounts, and other assets, and it may identify which property is separate or shared—affecting division.

-• Legal Review: It's advisable for each party to have their own independent legal counsel review the prenup before signing to ensure that their rights are protected and that they fully understand the implications of the agreement.
+- Legal Review: Each partner may have their own attorney review the prenup before signing, ensuring that their rights are respected and that they understand the agreement’s impact.

 Call (408) 676-1814 or contact us online to schedule a consultation with our team today.